Broker Village Bios

 A financial services veteran, Mike was a registered rep, sales

-tenures at Phoenix Investments and American Century, where he managed
+at Phoenix Investments and American Century, where he managed several large

-several large sales and marketing teams.
-Mike's expertise is helping to
+sales and marketing teams.
+Mike's expertise is helping to develop and

-develop and expand business opportunities.
-His efforts are guided by
+expand business opportunities.
+His efforts are guided by comprehensive

-comprehensive strategic plans.
-These plans focus squarely on client needs,
+strategic plans.
+These plans focus squarely on client needs, only then

 Part of, and presenting to, several industry committees, Mike